janvanveldhuizen/janban/README.md

 # Outlook Taskboard aka **JanBan**

-_Note that this repository is hosted on Gitlab [https://gitlab/janware/janban].
+_Note that this repository is hosted on [Gitlab](https://gitlab/janware/janban).
 The Github repository is only a mirror._
 _Please follow the Gitlab link to report issues or to do a pull request._

 Outlook Taskboard is a kanban board style view for Outlook Tasks.